 The perfect picnic basket

-Great weather means everyone wants to be outdoors.
-An alfresco lunch in the park can be a fun activity, but packing a picnic basket can be a daunting task, especially if you’re doing it for the first time.
+Soak up the sun with an alfresco lunch!
+This can be a fun activity, but packing a picnic basket can be a daunting task especially if you’re doing it for the first time.
 To get you started, here’s a round-up of everything you’ll need.

 For a stress-free start to your picnic, ensure you invest in a sturdy picnic basket.
 A traditional one is usually made of wicker or woven fibre.
-Over the years, designs have evolved to make them more user-friendly, so these days it is not uncommon to find baskets with built-in coolers, holders for beverages, and even backpack style picnic bags you can take on a long walk.
+Over the years, designs have evolved to make them more user-friendly, so it is not uncommon to now find baskets with built-in coolers, holders for beverages, and even backpack-style picnic bags you can take on a long walk.

 Nothing can be more frustrating than reaching your picnic spot and having to spend time wiping leakages or clearing up spills in your basket, so if you want to avoid that scenario, pack your food in plastic boxes with robust snap-on lids.